JumpyJumpy/stat628/README.md

 # STAT 628 Module 2

-- This is a test line
+- Objective
+The project aims to build a simple and robust model to accurate